httpwg/wg-materials/ietf118/minutes.md

 ### Retrofit Structured Fields - Mark Nottingham

-MN: Nearly done, soon last call (again)
+MN: Nearly done sfbis, soon last call (again)

 TP: issues from last call have been sorted out. soon we will do another last call for one week